jzuras/Azure-AI-Foundry-Agent-with-MCP-Server/README.md

 - JWT tokens for MCP server are short-lived and need manual updates
 - RequireApproval configuration for specific tools has serialization issues in current beta (GitHub issue #52213)
-- Resource initialization is synchronous for base models but asynchronous for agents
+- Resource initialization is synchronous for base models but asynchronous for agents and local foundry models

 ## Copyright and License